jprbafry/OSMD_Trainees/coding/raspberry/README.md

 # Raspberry

-Code running on raspberry for diverse GUI components and extra tools
+Code running on raspberry for a dashboard and other GUI components (with  extra tools)

 To run the demos:
 ```bash